-Simply choose from one of our monthly price plans, which start at $27 (USD) per month.
+Simply choose from one of our monthly price plans, which start at $40 per month, with the first monthly being only $1!
 Besides that, we’ll just take a small percentage of your sales, with a rate based on your chosen price plan.

 In summary, you really can’t go wrong with WiziShop if you’re looking to sell online!

 5. Select payment methods for your store